 Neither the school nor its employees are allowed to put up religious displays, like crosses, Bible verses, the Ten Commandments, or pictures of religious figures.
-This includes your classroom.
-Remember that you are a government employee, and the things that you choose to display represent information that the government is endorsing.
-It is not your private speech, even when it is on your desk or the walls or bulletin board of your classroom.
+This includes in your classroom.
+Remember that you are a government employee, and the things that you choose to display represent information that the government wants students to learn.
+The displays are not your private speech, even when they are on your desk or the walls or bulletin board of your classroom.

 The only time when a religious display may be permissible is if you have created a place where students can display their work.
-If you treat all students' work equally and some of the students' work contains religious content, then you would not be violating the separation of church and state.
+If you treat all students' work equally and some of the students' work contains religious content, then you ordinarily would not be violating the separation of church and state by permitting display of the work.
 But take care not to treat students' religious work or expression more favorably than other types of speech, as that can get you in trouble.